monikase/AI_Ethics/Fairness_Intervention_Playbook/3_INPR.md

 - $\theta_a$ — parameters of the adversary network
 - $\lambda$ — adversary weight controlling the fairness–performance trade-off

 **Interpretation**

-The model is trained to **optimize prediction accuracy while simultaneously making it difficult for the adversary to recover protected attributes from learned representations.**
+The model is trained to **optimize prediction accuracy while simultaneously making it difficult for the adversary to recover protected attributes from the model’s representations**.

 ---